Marcellofabbri/Covid-19-App/README.md

-# covid19app
+# COVID-19 APP

-An app for latest updates on the pandemia
+An app for latest updates on the Coronavirus epidemic.

+# Project's story and evolution

+This is my first personal side project after completing the Makers Bootcamp in London in March 2020.
+It's an idea I had for our final project that I couldn't realize, as it had not been picked up, so I started working on it on my own after the end of the course.

 ## Getting Started